Kratom Guides

 Despite the potential for addiction, many people turn to kratom to manage their pain because it’s significantly less addictive than prescription opiates like OxyContin, codeine, Demerol, Dilaudid, Percocet, and others.
 Nearly 10% of people prescribed opiate painkillers will become addicted.

-Related: How to quit kratom.
+Related: How to Quit Kratom

-Kratom Dependency & Tolerance Formation
+Kratom Dependency & Tolerance

-The desire to use kratom to escape the pain and discomfort is considered a form of psychological (behavioral) addiction.
+The desire to use kratom to escape pain and discomfort is considered a form of psychological (behavioral) addiction.
 This type of addiction is easy to escape because the only consequence of avoiding the herb is that your pain comes back.

 Long-term use of kratom can lead to dependency, tolerance, and a more severe form of addiction (physical addiction).